 Educational Studies

-The Bachelor's in Educational Studies (BAES) degree program is designed for those who are passionate about education but desire career flexibility.
-The program pairs an interdisciplinary foundation of general education courses with an educational studies core that explores cultural studies and identity in education, curriculum and learning theories, educational psychology, child development, and strategies in designing inclusive learning environments.
+The School of Education offers a Bachelor of Arts in Educational Studies which combines an interdisciplinary general education foundation with an Educational Studies core focused on cultural studies and identity in education, curriculum and learning theory, educational psychology, child development, and approaches to designing inclusive learning environments.

 Program Learning Outcomes